ESbros/technical_challenge/README.md

 # How to Run

-The following instructions allows running an API, alternativly you can also review the Jupyter notebook.
+The following instructions allows running an API, alternatively you can also review the Jupyter notebook.

 1. Install Docker

 2. Download Repository

 3. Create Environment File

 Inside the backend folder, create a .env file and set the variables
 ```
 OPENAI_API_KEY=""